Primary Contested Democratic Candidates

 I'm Michael Farrell.
 I'm a tax attorney, a progressive Democrat, and a first-time candidate for Congress.
 I grew up in a middle class family in California, went to school in Michigan, and worked in DC, Texas, and Switzerland.
 I met my wife, a native of SLC, and we've put down roots here.
 I’m running in Utah's First Congressional District because I will be the progressive champion in Congress that CD-1 deserves and because I have proven throughout my entire life that I can get things done.

-Uncontested Democratic Candidates
+Democratic 2026 Candidates

-COUNTY AUDITOT
+COUNTY AUDITOR

 Ali Cloward